Ronald C. White

 Ronald C. White is the author of Lincoln: A Biography, a New York Times, Washington Post, and Los Angeles Times bestseller.
 He is also the author of the bestsellers Lincoln’s Greatest Speech: The Second Inaugural, honored as a New York Times Notable Book of 2002, and The Eloquent President: A Portrait of Lincoln Through His Words.
 He has written Op-Eds appearing in the New York Times, Washington Post, Los Angeles Times, and Christian Science Monitor.
-His latest presidential biography, American Ulysses: A Life of Ulysses S. Grant, offers a surprising portrait that reshapes our understanding of an American hero.
+His best-selling presidential biography, American Ulysses: A Life of Ulysses S. Grant, offers a surprising portrait that reshapes our understanding of an American hero.
 For his work, White received the 2017 William Henry Seward Award for Excellence in Civil War Biography, award by the Civil War Forum of Metropolitan New York.

 A frequent and popular speaker, White brings history alive to give context to today’s issues.
 As one of the foremost biographers of Abraham Lincoln, White draws audiences in with new insights into Lincoln’s life and legacy as a lawyer, politician, and president.
 In his lectures on Ulysses S. Grant, White refocuses the life of self-effacing American Ulysses who points beyond himself to a panoply of enduring values.
 White has lectured at the White House and been interviewed on PBS News Hour.